Greenland NAT Alternates: March 2026 Update

 Nuuk has been significantly expanded to accommodate large jet aircraft.

-The new 2200m runway in BGJN/Ilulissat is due to open in Fall 2026.
+The new 2200m runway at BGJN/Ilulissat is still due to open in Fall 2026.
+Once open, this will give Greenland another serious jet-capable airport, broadly similar to Nuuk.

 A reminder about after-hours fees